 At the current time of writing (January 2021), the Covid-19 crisis is still unfolding and governments are printing money at rates that have never been seen before – this may be a good time to increase your gold portfolio allocation to 15% or even 20%.
 During a bull run and less volatile market conditions, you can lower your gold allocation to 5% so you have more exposure to assets that are increasing in value, such as stocks.
 But there’s a final question you should ask yourself.

-However, this is not true if you are very new to the investing world and are still getting used to the idea of buying gold.
+However, this is not true if you are very new to the diverse portofolio world and are still getting used to the idea of buying gold.
 If that’s the case, then your best bet is to start small and not focus too much on portfolio allocations.
-At Minted, we allow investors to start with as little as £30, no contract needed and no insurance or storage fees for the first 12 months.
-As a beginner, £30 is a good amount to get started with and will allow you to feel more confident about future investments.
+At Minted, we allow people to start with as little as £30, no contract needed and no insurance or storage fees for the first 12 months.
+As a beginner, £30 is a good amount to get started with and will allow you to feel more confident about future plans.

 If you’re looking for a rule of thumb and don’t want to do too much research, a good gold allocation to start with is 5% of your portfolio.
-That’s enough for you to get a taste of gold investing and to hold some of it as part of your investments.
+That’s enough for you to get a taste of gold saving and to hold some of it as part of your plan.
 It may not make much of a difference to your overall position, but it means you won’t be forced to do something you’re not prepared for.
-Once you’re comfortable with your investments, you can increase your allocation and buy more gold.
+Once you’re comfortable with your asset, you can increase your allocation and buy more gold.

 With Minted, you won’t spend hours searching for the exact fees you’ll be paying and you can stop buying gold whenever you want.
 We also wanted to make sure our Minted users were buying gold at affordable rates, so we have some of the lowest fees on the market.
 Don’t believe us?
 Learn how much you save with Minted and how much we charge in fees compared to our competitors:

 Hopefully, you are now better equipped to decide how much gold you want to buy.
-As a beginner, starting with £30 will allow you to feel in control of your money and more confident with future investments.
-As an advanced investor, look into your own goals, market conditions and total portfolio allocation to determine how much you should be buying.
+As a beginner, starting with £30 will allow you to feel in control of your money and more confident with future assets.
+As an expert, look into your own goals, market conditions and total portfolio allocation to determine how much you should be buying.
 And once you’re ready to get started, come join the community! ????????